-The ARPS model is used to simulate gravity waves throughout the troposphere and stratosphere during 24 January 2005 case when the stratospheric vortex was very stable and unusually cold.
+[45] The ARPS model is used to simulate gravity waves throughout the troposphere and stratosphere during the case on 24 January 2005 when the stratospheric vortex was very stable and unusually cold.
 The model generates pronounced gravity wave features over the Eastern Greenland in association with the forcing by Greenland mountainous terrain.
-Growing in strength and spatial coverage with altitude, wave disturbances over the Greenland are dominated by horizontal wavelengths of 80-300 km and vertical wavelength of 7-20 km.
-Wind speed reduction in the circumpolar jet occurs downstream of Greenland and is coincident with regions of strong wave forcing due to vertical divergence of the horizontal momentum fluxes as result of wave dissipation (through mechanical wave breaking).
-The penetration of these waves into the stratosphere from their near-surface source is fostered by the persistently strong eastward flow that is nearly perpendicular to the Greenland terrain and nearly barotropic throughout the vertical domain.
-Thus, the present simulation shows that orographic gravity waves interact strongly with the polar vortex by locally slowing down the circumpolar wind.
-These gravity wave features compare favorably with the AIRS radiance perturbations.
+Growing in strength and spatial coverage with altitude, wave disturbances over Greenland are dominated by horizontal wavelengths of 80-300 km and vertical wavelengths of 7-20 km.
+Wind speed reduction in the circumpolar jet occurs downstream of Greenland and is coincident with regions of strong wave forcing because of vertical divergence of the horizontal momentum fluxes as a result of wave breaking.
+The penetration of these waves into the stratosphere from their near-surface source is fostered by the persistently strong eastward flow that is nearly perpendicular to the Greenland terrain and nearly unidirectional throughout the vertical domain.
+Thus the present simulation shows that orographic gravity waves interact strongly with the polar vortex by locally slowing down the circumpolar wind.
+The simulated gravity wave features compare favorably with AIRS radiance perturbations.

-To date, details of how gravity waves interact with the stratospheric jet are still unclear.
+[46] To date, details of how gravity waves interact with the stratospheric jet are still unclear.
 Without proper understanding of gravity waves, our ability to understand present climate and its evolution using chemistry-climate models is tenuous.
 Pawson [1997] suggested that gravity waves can trigger strong wintertime polar vortex disturbances, associated with rapid warming of the polar stratosphere.
-These warming events can couple with near-surface climate through their influence on the leading mode of climate variability, referred to as the "Annular Modes" [Baldwin and Dunkerton, 2001; Limpasuvan et al., 2004; 2005].
+These warming events can couple with near-surface climate through their influence on the leading mode of climate variability, referred to as the "Annular Modes" [Baldwin and Dunkerton, 2001; Limpasuvan et al., 2004, 2005].
 Furthermore, breaking gravity waves along the vortex's edge can induce a residual circulation that can substantially warm the Arctic stratopause/upper stratosphere region in the vortex core through adiabatic descent [Hitchman et al., 1989].
-The warming over Eureka observed by Duck et al. [2000], when the vortex is not greatly displaced off the pole, appeared to support this mechanism.
+The warming over Eureka observed by Duck et al. [2000], when the vortex is nearly over the pole, appeared to support this mechanism.

-This paper demonstrates the feasibility of ARPS as a tool to improve our understanding of gravity waves.
-In our case study, we tried to perform a simulation with the most realistic flow condition over the troposphere and the stratosphere in an effort to link the upper stratospheric gravity waves to their possible tropospheric source(s).
+[47] This paper demonstrates the feasibility of ARPS as a tool to improve our understanding of gravity waves.
+In our case study, we tried to perform a simulation with the most realistic flow conditions throughout the troposphere and the stratosphere in an effort to link the upper stratospheric gravity waves to their possible tropospheric source(s).
 Moreover, with the enhanced horizontal resolution, we are able to diagnose the effects of gravity waves on the prevailing flow that are difficult to observe because of their scales.
 In choosing this 24 January 2005 case, our intention was not to completely validate or verify the model.
-Rather, this case (as mentioned in the Introduction) is inherently interesting for its large gravity waves (observed by AIRS) and their occurrence in the presence of an unusually cold vortex.
-It is obvious that existing mesoscale models (the present model included) can not perfectly simulate gravity waves.
-However, we do believe that these models can be reasonably used to examine gravity waves and help us address the potential impact of gravity wave breaking on the stratospheric dynamics.
+Rather, this case (as mentioned in section 1) is particularly interesting for its large amplitude gravity waves (observed by AIRS) and their occurrence in the presence of an unusually cold vortex.
+It is obvious that existing mesoscale models (the present model included) cannot perfectly simulate gravity waves.
+There will always be, for example, inherent assumptions, mathematical/computational constraints including resolution and terrain representation, and other physical parameterizations in the model setup that continually must be dealt with, even if computing resources allow for greater resolution.
+However, we do believe that the ARPS can be reasonably used to examine gravity waves and help us address the potential impact of gravity wave forcing on the stratospheric dynamics.